 In this case, a 45-year-old woman was struck from behind as she turned into a gas station.
 Her vehicle rolled onto its side and slid, causing the driver’s window to break.
 She sustained a shoulder injury, and her bills exceeded $9,000.
 The insurance company’s first offer was only $10,000.
 So, we filed suit and secured a trial date.
 The case then settled for $50,000.

-How Much Can You Recover In Your VA Personal Injury / Wrongful Death Claim?
+How Much Can An Accident Victim Recover In A Virginia Personal Injury/Wrongful Death Claim?

 Many accident and injury victims in Virginia who reach out to our firm want to know, “How much is my case worth?”
-As we always explain, that question can only be answered after conducting a thorough investigation that looks into the following factors:
+As we always explain, that question can only be answered after conducting a thorough personal injury claim investigation that looks into the following factors:

-To be eligible for any compensation, you must first establish that one or more parties caused your injuries through their careless, reckless or intentional acts or omissions.
+To be eligible for any compensation per Virginia code, you must first establish that one or more parties caused your injuries through their careless, reckless, or intentional acts or omissions.

-For instance, did you suffer traumatic brain injury because a driver negligently ran through a red light and hit your car?
+For instance, did you suffer property damage or a traumatic bodily injury in a Virginia car accident because a driver negligently ran through a red light and hit your car?
 If so, you may have a right to pursue compensation.

 You must also establish that you have suffered actual physical, emotional and financial damages, including: